Sp3c053/Sp3c053site/README.md

-# This is just a simple site to showcase my abilities and experiences in a nice manner
+# A simple site to showcase my abilities and experiences in a nice manner